nukturnal/us_passport_tracker/README.md

 # USA VISA & Passport Tracker

 This is a simple CommandLine tool to check the status of your VISA & Passport collection after its been approved by the US Embassy/Consulate.
+This tool should work for all countries that have a USA Embassy/Consulate, remember to use the **ISO Alpha-2** Country Codes

 ![alt text](us_passport_tracker_commandline.gif)